IonicaBizau/flight-tracker/README.md

 > A flight tracker in your command line.

+Coded in the airport and on the plane. :airplane:

 ## :cloud: Installation

 You can install the package globally and use it as command line tool: